provable-things/truffle-starter/README.md

 _**`❍ npm run bridge`**_

-**2)** Once the bridge is up and running and listening, go back to the first console and run the tests via:
+**2)** Once the bridge is up, running and listening, go back to the first console and run the tests via:

 _**`❍ truffle develop> test`**_